pipaos/pi-top-gpio-display/README.md

 # pi-top-gpio-display

 Displays the logic value of the general purpose gpio pins on the pi-top hub connector.
+The pi-top hub is used in the pi-top, a laptop kit based on the Raspberry Pi (see http://pi-top.com)

 **You must be user pi to install and run this program**